 Property Tax generates over 50% of the General Fund revenue budget.
 Additionally, a portion is for debt repayment.
-The total certified taxable value is \$3,874,215,664, an 8.9% increase in taxable value over the Certified Tax Values in 2023.
+As of May 2024, the total preliminary taxable value is \$4,063,099,971, a 14% increase in taxable value over the Certified Tax Values in 2023.
 The DFW marketplace continues to have a thriving real estate market as demand and the regional economy continue to grow.
-Additionally, \$7.2 million in new construction has been added to the tax rolls.
+Additionally, \$12 million in new construction has been added to the tax rolls.

-Dallas Central Appraisal District (DCAD) published the Certified Tax Roll on July 25.
+Dallas Central Appraisal District (DCAD) will publish the Certified Tax Roll on July 25.
+The City estimates a 5% reduction, or shrinkage, in total taxable value.
 Additionally, the City Council voted in 2024 to increase the exemptions for Seniors and Disabled up to \$40,000.
-This means the taxable value will be reduced and therefore a reduction in taxes paid.
+This means the taxable value will be reduced and therefore a reduction in taxes due.